Before filing for a divorce, first, put some effort into restoring love in a marriage that is probably worth saving.

 4. Plan to have evening meals alone, together.
 If this means feeding the children and putting them to bed before you can have your evening meal, you’ll find it well worth the effort.
 Eating together without the distraction of the children will give you a calm atmosphere to discuss issues that came up during your day or problems that need resolutions without distractions.
 You will both be able to take a calming breath and come together as a couple and either quietly enjoy that time together or, work together to resolve a problem.

 6. Start and end every day with a hug and kiss.
-No matter how rushed you are, take a moment out to connect physically at the beginning and ending of each day.
+No matter how rushed you are, take a moment out to connect physically at the beginning and end of each day.

 Add to this list actions you think will help you feel more intimately bonded to your spouse.